MobileChromeApps/mobile-chrome-apps/docs/NextSteps.md

       "144": "assets/icons/icon144.png"
     }

-The icons will be copied to the appropriate places for each platform every time you run `mca prepare`.
+The icons will be copied to the appropriate places for each platform every time you run `cca prepare`.

 ### Splash Screens